anvaypandit/Respiratory-Sound-Data-Classification/README.md

 combination of DB Scaled Mel Features and MFCC’s .
 For COPD disease classification, MFCC’s and demographic features were mainly used.
 The SVM model with Demographic+MFCC features gave classification accuracy of 98.54%.

+## Folder Structure

+Within the Source folder, we have four folfers:

+1) One which has the data preprocessing files and script.